libtcod/libtcod/buildsys/scons/README.md

 For libtcod devs, if you only need to update the libtcod shared library you can use `develop` or `develop_libtcod` instead.

-The compiled binaries will default to your installed Python architecture.
+The compiled binaries will default to your installed Python architecture (where SCons is run from.)
+The default architecture on MacOS is `ARCH=universal2`.
 You can compile 32-bit or 64-bit binaries with the `ARCH=x86` or `ARCH=x86_64`
 variables respectfully: